SantiagoSR-1/advisory-algo-trading/README.md

 ![Classification Report 3](Images/svm_classification_report_SMA_10_150.PNG)

-Surprisingly, we managed to create an instance of 100% recall for the buy trigger for 1.0, a situation where relevant elements are found.
+Surprisingly, we managed to create an instance of 100% recall for the buy trigger for 1.0, a situation where all relevant elements are found.

 Using the new parameters, we apply them together to provide our new, enhanced algorithm: